bgrissin/Logging-and-Monitoring/README.md

 Here are a few examples demonstrating some ways to view the aggregated log data:

--- Show all the modifications on the system +type:"api" AND (tags:"post" OR tags:"put" OR tags:"delete")
+-- Show all the modifications on the system

+type:"api" AND (tags:"post" OR tags:"put" OR tags:"delete")

 -- Show all access from a given user

-+username:"admin"
+username:"admin"

--- Show all authentication failures on the system +type:"auth fail"
+-- Show all authentication failures on the system

+type:"auth fail"

 Now that we have a logging solution setup, we can later instruct DUCP to use our logging solution to aggregate logging.